garethltm/obsibrain/INFOSYS303 - Solutions Architecture/The Open Group Architectural Framework (TOGAF).md

 	3. guiding
 	4. maintaining
 		the construction of enterprises using controlled phases or as it is known "the Architectural Development Method".
 It strategies have been iteratively improved upon for 25 years.
+- an [[Enterprise Architecture (EA)]] methodology & framework to improve business efficiency
+	1. Helps businesses define their goals & align them with architecture objective